Imprint: Random House Audio

 Release Date: October 11, 2016

-Tags: racism, nurses, white supremacists, race, race relations, contemporary fiction, contemporary, legal thriller, nursing, connecticut, prejudice, lawyers, white supremacy, judicial system, death, nurse, adult, trial, drama, trials, realistic fiction
+Tags: racism, nurses, white supremacists, race relations, race, contemporary fiction, legal thriller, contemporary, nursing, connecticut, prejudice, lawyers, white supremacy, judicial system, death, nurse, family, adult, trial, drama, trials, realistic fiction

 #1 NEW YORK TIMES BESTSELLER • With richly layered characters and a gripping moral dilemma that will lead readers to question everything they know about privilege, power, and race, Small Great Things is the stunning new page-turner from Jodi Picoult.

 SOON TO BE A MAJOR MOTION PICTURE

 “[Picoult] offers a thought-provoking examination of racism in America today, both overt and subtle.
 Her many readers will find much to discuss in the pages of this topical, moving book.”—Booklist (starred review)

 Ruth Jefferson is a labor and delivery nurse at a Connecticut hospital with more than twenty years’ experience.
 During her shift, Ruth begins a routine checkup on a newborn, only to be told a few minutes later that she’s been reassigned to another patient.
 The parents are white supremacists and don’t want Ruth, who is African American, to touch their child.
 The hospital complies with their request, but the next day, the baby goes into cardiac distress while Ruth is alone in the nursery.
 Does she obey orders or does she intervene?